 The aim is for team members to come away feeling motivated with a clear understanding of where they’re succeeding, areas of improvement, what their priorities are, and what steps they can take to progress.

 From a company perspective, it’s a time to assess who their top performers are and help underperforming employees on the path to improvement.

 Key Performance Review Phrases

 With the above in mind, now we move on to our compendium (don’t get to use that word often) of performance review phrases to have on hand for conducting an effective performance review.

 These useful phrases are used to address behaviors and inspire greater performance.

 I’ve broken them down into key categories to focus on.
 This is a suggested list—you don’t have to use these 1:1.
 Use them as a starting point, or to get inspiration, and go from there.

-Also, do note that, depending on seniority and role, some of these may vary in their importance when conducting a performance review.
+Also, depending on seniority and role, some of these may vary in their importance when conducting a performance review.

-1. Displays the ability to come up with innovative ideas that think outside the box.
+1. Displays the ability to come up with innovative solutions to complex problems.

-2. Displays creative thinking with creative solutions to specific tasks.
+2. Applies creative thinking with creative solutions to specific tasks.

-3. Displays interpersonal skills for solving problems with others.
+3. Possesses interpersonal skills for solving problems with others.

 4. Is able to come up with multiple solutions when the opportunity arises.

 5. Is willing to think up creative ideas for not just their assigned tasks, but helping coworkers with challenges they are tackling.